jakazmie/AIDays/DeveloperTrack/IntelligentApps/01-CustomVisionService-ImageClassification/README.md

 ![new project](images/newproject.png)

 5. Fill the form to create a resource group that will host Custom Vision Service resources.
-Use your Azure subscription. a
+Use your Azure subscription.

 ![new resource group](images/rg.png)

 Congratulations!
 Your Custom Vision Service project is ready

-### Provision and configure Azure Notebooks
+### Provision Data Science Virtual Machine

 1. Navigate to